sandmor/segmenter/README.md

     ```bash
     docker-compose up --build -d
     ```

-    This will start the application in the background.

 2.  **Access the application:**
     Open your browser and navigate to `http://localhost`.
 The port can be changed in your `.env` file.